ZipCPU/dblclockfft/README.md

 # Commercial Applications

-Should you find the GPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.
+Should you find the LGPLv3 license insufficient for your needs, other licenses can be purchased from Gisselquist Technology, LLC.

 Likewise, please contact us should you wish to fund the further development of this core.

-Watch this space if you are interested in a release under another license.
-I'm thinking about relicensing this with a more permissive license.